VeritasNews/Scraper/STANDARDS.md

 ## 1. Code Standards

-### 1.1.
-General Coding Guidelines
+### 1.1 General Guidelines

-- All code must be clean, readable, and maintainable.
-- Write meaningful variable, function, and class names.
-- Keep functions/methods small, ideally under 50 lines.
+- Write clear and simple code.
+If someone else reads it, they should easily understand it.
+- Use descriptive names for variables, functions, and classes.
+Avoid abbreviations.
+- Keep functions small (try to limit them to 20-30 lines).
-- Follow consistent indentation and spacing throughout the codebase.
+- Use consistent indentation (2 or 4 spaces, based on the language).
+- Avoid duplicating code; reuse functions where possible.
+- Comment only when necessary.
+Write code that is self-explanatory, but use comments to clarify complex logic.

+### 1.2 Consistency
+- Be consistent with style and conventions, even if they are not your personal preference.
+- Use linters and formatters to ensure consistent style across the codebase (e.g., ESLint for JavaScript, flake8 for Python).

-### 1.2.
-Language-Specific Guidelines
+### 1.3 Language-Specific Guidelines

-- **JavaScript/React**: Follow the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
-Use linters like `eslint` and formatters like `prettier`.
+- **JavaScript/React**:
-- **Python**: Follow [PEP 8](https://pep8.org/).
-Use `flake8` or `pylint` for linting and `black` for code formatting.
+  - Follow simple conventions like using `const` for constants, and `let` for variables that will change.
-- **SQL**: Write clear and efficient queries, following proper indentation for readability.

----
+  - Use arrow functions for anonymous functions.
+- **Python**:
+  - Follow basic PEP 8 guidelines, but focus on readability over strict adherence to every rule.
+- **SQL**: Write queries in a readable, consistent format.
+Each clause (e.g., `SELECT`, `WHERE`) should be on its own line.

+### 1.4 Error Handling
+- Always handle potential errors.
+Use `try/catch` in JavaScript and `try/except` in Python for critical operations.
+- Display user-friendly error messages, but don't expose sensitive information (e.g., stack traces).

+### 1.5 Keep it Simple
+- Don't overcomplicate solutions.
+Always aim for the simplest solution that works.
+- Avoid using unnecessary libraries or tools; only use what’s essential for the project.

 ## 2. Commit and Versioning Standards